 Men’s Halfpipe Semi-Finals

-This semi-finals would have had anyone at the edge of their seats due to the fact that riders shook up the scorecard till the very end.
-Two time Olympic silver medalist Ayumu Hirano (JPN) tipped the scales when he broke the 90s barrier and scored an epic 92.37 during his final run.
-Ayumu wasn’t the only Hirano at this contest, since his older brother Eiju and younger brother Kaishu both were fellow competitors.Chase Josey (USA) seems to be a pretty consistent rider killing both of his runs in epic fashion.
-He started off with a steady score, but managed to improve his score on his final run to an 89.12.
+This semi-final would have had anyone at the edge of their seats due to the fact that riders shook up the scorecard until the very end.
+Two-time Olympic silver medalist Ayumu Hirano (JPN) tipped the scales when he broke the 90s barrier and scored an epic 92.37 during his final run.
+Ayumu wasn’t the only Hirano at this contest since his older brother Eiju and younger brother Kaishu both were fellow competitors.Chase Josey (USA) seems to be a pretty consistent rider killing both of his runs in epic fashion.
+He started off with a steady score but managed to improve his score on his final run to an 89.12.
 Olympic bronze medal winner Scotty James (AUS) secured his spot at 3rd with a score of 87.25.